rabbani230/Customer-Retention-and-Churn-Analysis/README.md

 ***
 Key Business Insights

-:one: The platform functions primarily as a one-time purchase marketplace
+:one: **The platform functions primarily as a one-time purchase marketplace**
 - Average order frequency is 1.
 - Only 3% of customers make repeat purchases.
-> Most users transact once and never return.
+> Most customers completed a single transaction and never return, indicating extremely weak repeat purchasing behavior.

-:two: Early-stage churn is the largest value leak
+:two: **Early-stage churn is the largest value leak**
-- Over 99% of customers churn after their first month.
+- Over 99% of customers churn after their first purchase.
 > Retention failure occurs immediately after the first purchase.

-:three: Retention weakness is structural, not cohort-specific
+:three: **Retention weakness is structural, not cohort-specific**
 - All cohorts exhibit similar early drop-offs.
 > Indicates a platform-wide lifecycle issue rather than seasonal effects.

-:four: Churn is the default customer outcome
+:four: **Churn is the default customer outcome**
 - 80% churn rate with long inactivity periods.
 > The business continuously replaces lost customers instead of compounding value.

-:five: Acquisition masks retention failure
+:five: **Acquisition masks retention failure**
 - Stable activity is driven by new customers.
 > Top-line metrics hide severe underlying retention problems.
 ***